AT&T WirelessSM

 Can I use my AT&T cell phone for free in Canada?

 When traveling to Canada, your phone will work just like it does in the United States.
-As long as you have an AT&T unlimited plan, Canada is included in your coverage area.
+As long as you have an AT&T Wireless unlimited plan, Canada is included in your coverage area.
 You won't need to pay extra roaming charges or buy any special travel packages for traveling to that destination.
 However, remember that roaming may be at 2G speeds.

 Can I use my AT&T cell phone for free in Mexico?

-With an AT&T unlimited domestic plan, you can use talk, text, and data in Mexico without extra roaming charges.
+With an AT&T Wireless unlimited domestic plan, you can use talk, text, and data in Mexico without extra roaming charges.
 Your phone will work the same as it does in the U.S., but roaming may be at 2G speeds.
-If you're traveling to other countries other than Mexico (and Canada), you'll need to use roaming with pay-per-use charges or sign up for the AT&T International Day Pass.
+If you're traveling to countries other than Mexico (and Canada), you'll need to use roaming with pay-per-use charges or sign up for AT&T International Day Pass.

 Does AT&T charge for international calls and texts when calling from the U.S.?

 Have friends and family around the world?
-You can stay in touch for less with AT&T International CallingSM for $15 per month, per line.* You’ll get unlimited calling from the U.S. to 85+ countries and discounted calling to 140 additional countries.
+You can stay in touch for less with AT&T International Calling for $15 per month, per line.* AT&T International CallingSM provides you with unlimited calling from the U.S. to 85+ countries and discounted calling to 140 additional countries.

-If you don't need unlimited calling, you can pay-as-you-go.
+If you don't need unlimited calling, you can pay as you go.
 However, these rates are higher.

 Learn how to call and send texts to international numbers from the U.S.